MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Setup readiness categories

-Categories organize readiness factors.
+Readiness categories organize the readiness factors.
 By default, there are six categories defined.
-To create a new category:
+To create a new readiness category:

 1. Select **Readiness Categories** in the left pane and select **New**.